-Here is a poem analysis of Simon Armitage’s Give.
-This poem is divided into five unequal stanzas with the length of these being two, three, three, two and two lines respectively.
+The poem ‘Give’ is divided into five unequal stanzas with the length of these being two, three, three, two, and two lines respectively.
 The poem has a strong, consistent rhythm with eight beats in every line.
 Armitage is known to have a good “ear” for consistent rhythm in his poetry.
-The tone of the poem is sombre and causes the reader to view life from the point of view of a homeless person.
-Rhyme is used just twice in the poem and this is done to emphasise these parts of the poem.
+The tone of the poem is somber and causes the reader to view life from the point of view of a homeless person.
+Rhyme is used just twice in the poem and this is done to emphasize these parts of the poem.
 The poem uses alliteration which gives it a strong narrative flow.

-In the first line of the poem, which can be read in full here, the narrator, who is ostensibly a homeless person, addresses the reader directly and informally.
+In the first line of the poem, the narrator, who is ostensibly a homeless person, addresses the reader directly and informally.
 The way the reader is addressed is very personal because of the word dear.
 Calling people dear, or deary is also an example of a phrase more commonly associated with the north of England.
-However, this is turned on it’s head somewhat as in the second line we see that the narrator is causing a scene.
+However, this is turned on its head somewhat as in the second line we see that the narrator is causing a scene.
 Is the “dear” sarcastic then?

-In this stanza we see more of a sarcastic tone as the narrator’s words seem dripping with a sardonic edge.
-In the final line he says that he is under the stars, given different circumstances this could be considered quite a positive thing, maybe even romantic.
-But the harsh reality is that, a starry night is usually a homeless person’s worst nightmare, as a cloudless night is (perhaps surprisingly) colder than one that is slightly overcast.
+In this stanza, we see more of a sarcastic tone as the narrator’s words seem to drip with a sardonic edge.
+In the final line, he says that he is under the stars, given different circumstances this could be considered quite a positive thing, maybe even romantic.
+But the harsh reality is that a starry night is usually a homeless person’s worst nightmare, as a cloudless night is (perhaps surprisingly) colder than one that is slightly overcast.

 About Simon Armitage